merenlab/merenlab.org/software/anvio/help/programs/anvi-export-misc-data/index.md

 This program lets you export miscellaneous data of your choosing into a text file, which can be imported into another anvi'o project using <span class="artifact-n">[anvi-import-misc-data](/software/anvio/help/programs/anvi-import-misc-data)</span>.
 You can export the same types of data that you can import with that function.
 These are also listed below.

+To see what misc-data is available in your database, use <span class="artifact-n">[anvi-show-misc-data](/software/anvio/help/programs/anvi-show-misc-data)</span>.

 If your misc-data is associated with a specific data group, you can provide that data group to this program with the `-D` flag.

 ## Data types you can export